Cloogo/MicroOnlineGo/docs/Design.md

 ## Logic Design

+    Description:
-    Description:Use C/S model to develop an instant online game for Go,neglecting loading balance and security.
+    Use C/S model to develop a LAN online game for Go, neglecting loading balance and security.

         __________________________________________________________________________________________________________________
        /server:c++                                                                                                        \